 Many dogs succumb to the illness, and owners are often forced to make the difficult decision to euthanize their pet as neurological changes set in.

-Dogs who recover from canine distemper are often left with life-long effects, including muscle twitching and seizures.
+Dogs who recover from canine distemper are often left with life-long effects, including muscle twitching, hyperkeratosis of the nose and foot pads, underdeveloped tooth enamel, poor coordination, and seizures.
 Infected dogs will also need to spend an extended period isolated from other dogs to prevent spreading the infection.

 How Can You Prevent Your Dog from Contracting Canine Distemper?